Write a Playbook with Oracle Linux Automation Engine

 Create an Inventory

-The inventory file contains details about the hosts that belong to your infrastructure or you'll manage using Oracle Linux Automation Engine.
+The inventory file contains details about the hosts that belong to your infrastructure or that you'll manage using Oracle Linux Automation Engine.
 These details instruct how to connect to these hosts when running ad hoc commands or playbooks.

 Gather IP Address or Hostname Information